Pueblo Mountain from Little Cottonwood Creek

 Continue north another 11 miles and watch for a primative road leading towards the peak on to the west.
 This road climbs to an old mine site at the 6600 foor level of Pueblo Mountain, a good starting point for the climb.
 A fork in the road also circles around the north side of the mountain.
 This primative road reaches the 7000 foot level on the west side of the peak, but finding your way is more difficult.
 The scenery there is better though, with groves of aspen and meadows.

 Many who climb Pueblo Mountain will be coming from Burns in the north.
 Burns a modest community of 3000 residents is 130 miles ESE of Bend, 126 miles WSW of Ontario, and 197 windy arduous miles south of Pendleton.
-From there, follow State Route 205 south for about 60 miles to the small community of Frenchglen, which has a store, gas station, post office (all in one), and a nice historic hotel.
-Continue south on Route 205 for another 58 miles to Fields.
+From there, follow State Route 205 south for about 60 miles to the small community of Frenchglen, which has a store, gas station, post office (all in one, but not always open!), and a nice historic hotel.
+Continue south on Route 205 for another 58 miles to Fields which has full services and is generally open 7 days a week.
 About 9 miles south of Fields, the primative road turns off to the west.

 Burns BLM: (541) 573-4400